kamranahmedse/git-standup/README.md

 ### Directory whitelisting

 If you want to restrict the standup to some paths, you can whitelist them by adding them to a `.git-standup-whitelist` file.
-For example if you have the below directory structure
+For example, if you have the directory structure below:

-    ├── Workspace              # All your projects are here │   ├── project-a          # Some git repository called project-a │   ├── project-b          # Some git repository called project-b
+    ├── Workspace              # All your projects are here │   ├── project-a          # A git repository called project-a │   ├── project-b          # A git repository called project-b
     │   ├── sketch-files       # Some sketch files
     │   ├── mockups            # Some balsamiq mockups
     │   └── ...                # etc.
     └── ...

-And you want the `git-standup` to show logs for only `project-a` and `project-b`, you can do that by creating a `.git-standup-whitelist` file under the `Workspace` directory with the below contents and it will only consider these directories for the standup
+And you want the `git-standup` to show logs for only `project-a` and `project-b`, you can do that by creating a `.git-standup-whitelist` file under the `Workspace` directory with the contents below and it will only consider those directories for the standup

 ```
 project-a